SonyaMoisset/MOOC-JS-Responsive-Website-Development-and-Design-Specialization/README.md

 ### 01/02/2016
 - Review Week 1 | Course introduction & HTML in Course 1 | Responsive Website Basics: Code with HTML, CSS, and JavaScript
+- Review Week 2 | CSS in Course 1 | Responsive Website Basics: Code with HTML, CSS, and JavaScript